It's important to be aware of things that can make you vulnerable. You can make choices to help protect yourself and minimise some of the risks.

-As the host of the party it is your responsibility to ensure that the party is a fun and safe environment for your guests.
-If something goes wrong, you will be the one who has to face the most consequences, so it is in your best interest - and the interest of your guests and your community - to take steps to avoid any problems.
+As the host of the party it's your responsibility to make sure the party is a safe environment for your guests.
+It's in your best interest - and the interest of your guests - to take steps to avoid any problems.

-Some of the typical problems that could go on at your party are:
+Some of the typical problems that could go on at a party are:

-You can register your party with the Victoria Police's Partysafe Program (new window) so they will have all the information they need about your party should anything go wrong and they are called to attend to any issues or incidents.
+You can register your party with the Victoria Police's Partysafe Program (new window) so they have the information they need if anything goes wrong and they're called to attend.

 Everyone knows that road safety is important, but it's never too late to get a refresher on how to stay safe when travelling.

 Everyone has the right to feel safe - and to be safe - at work.
-To find out about your rights as an employee and what to do about unsafe workplaces, check out our Safety in the Workplace page.
+To find out about your rights as an employee and what to do about unsafe workplaces, visit our Safety in the Workplace page.

 Threats, assaults and violence not only take place when you're out and about, they can happen when you're at home or in other familiar places.
-It is never acceptable - not from strangers and not from people you know or care about.
+Threats are never acceptable - not from strangers and not from people you know or care about.

 Farm-related workplace accidents are preventable if proper safety procedures are used by all workers and family members at all times.
 Everyone working, visiting or living on a farm needs to understand the risks.